 Charlene Williams

 Charlene is a homeschool graduate living in Hants County, NS.
-She and her husband, James, work and learn from home along with their four eclectic girls.
-They enjoy the freedom and flexibility of their home educating lifestyle, and the wonderful opportunity to live and learn alongside their children.
+She's an author and admin professional who works and learns at home alongside her three endlessly curious girls.
+She and her husband, James, enjoy the freedom and flexibility of their home educating lifestyle.

-As First Chair, Charlene liaises on behalf of members with the Nova Scotia Department of Education and various related agencies.
-She’s responsible for organizing and ensuring the executive team is working together to meet all requirements set forth in our bylaws.
+As First Chair, Charlene maintains member communications and is responsible for organizing and ensuring the executive team is working together to meet all requirements set forth in our bylaws.

 Melanie Little